kaygee500/gke-setup/README.md

 ### Network isolation choices
 These determin how your cluster's workloads are accessed over the networks.
 Routes are not created automatically.

-* Public GKE cluster: Control plane node is publicly accessible, and all the worker nodes have a public interface attached to them.
+* [Public GKE cluster]: Control plane node is publicly accessible, and all the worker nodes have a public interface attached to them.
 In a production environment, exta care must be taken to protect your envionrment.
 For example, using firewall rules and whitelisting only IP ranges that connect to the cluster API.
 Other controls will be need to secure your workloads and cluster.
 Hence, public clusters are normally not part of an organization’s hybrid network due to the fact that the nodes have a public interface.

-* Private GKE Cluster: The worker nodes and pods are assinged internal IP address, hence not accesible over the internet.
+* [Private GKE Cluster]: The worker nodes and pods are assinged internal IP address, hence not accesible over the internet.
 The access to the cluster components will be completely private through VPC networks.
 Access to the internet may require a Cloud NAT

-`Note:` _You can undo these settings once the cluster is created._
+**Note**: _You can undo these settings once the cluster is created._

 ## Design Example